Your Big Guide To Cleaning With Bicarbonate Of Soda

 Cleaning your best antique silver with bicarbonate of soda isn’t recommended.
 This is because bicarbonate of soda can be too abrasive.
 As such, with repeated use, your silverware can eventually lose its patina and tarnish.

-However, you should never mix bicarbonate of soda with vinegar to make a cleaning solution.
 This is because when you mix the two, they react to form water, carbon dioxide, and salt.
-In other words, you are cleaning with nothing more than weak salty water.
-There are many more effective ways to clean your home!
+In other words, you are cleaning with nothing more than weak, salty water.
+So whilst it’s not harmful to mix the two, there are many more effective ways to clean your home!

-I think this misinformation shows that even with natural cleaning, we still need to understand just a little about the science behind the products we use in our homes, and why we use them.
+You see so many articles or suggestions online to mix the two when cleaning, so I can see why people are misinformed.
+I think this misinformation shows that even with natural cleaning, we still need to understand a little about the science behind the products we use in our homes, and why we use them.

 I’m making it my aim to clear up any misunderstandings to make green cleaning easy and effective for everyone!
 If you want to know more, here is a full article on why you shouldn’t mix vinegar and bicarbonate of soda.

-Is Bicarbonate of Soda Eco-Friendly?
+Is Bicarbonate Of Soda Eco-Friendly?

 Bicarbonate of soda is made from soda ash.
 To produce soda ash, the naturally occurring minerals nahcolite and trona are mined from the ground, and these are then refined into soda ash.